 7. Top-Load Machines with Wire Shelving and Mixed Storage Containers

-The shelf is doing its job supplies are off the machine tops and within reach.
+The shelf is doing its job.
+Supplies are off the machine tops and within reach.
 The issue?
 Container chaos.
 Dark wood crates, gray plastic bins, and clear totes living together read as “I grabbed whatever was on sale” rather than “I have a system.”
-The storage categories are right; the visual consistency isn’t there yet.
+The storage categories are right.
+The visual consistency isn’t there yet.

 8. Full Built-In Shelving Wall with Hanging Bar, Sink, and Sage Blue Walls